ttappr/nicktracker/README.md

 Real immature stuff.
 With this tool, it was easy to separate the imposters from the regulars and inform other users and the channel mods.

-Having geolocation redily presented for users, I also learned something about people just knowing what parts of the world they came from and it expanded my awareness of geography and culture.
+Having geolocation readily presented for users, I also learned something about people just knowing what parts of the world they came from and it expanded my awareness of geography and culture.
 Places I didn't know where they were on the map could be easily brought up in the browser from the links provided by `/IPLOOKUP`.

-I'd thought about other features that could be added to help users keep track of eachother (in a good way).
+I'd thought about other features that could be added to help users keep track of each other (in a good way).
 For instance, there's a `.grab` command available on some netoworks that keeps a database of user quotes.
 Not every channel has that - so that's one idea.